rsnemmen/Fermi-LAT-tutorial/prepare.md

 …
 ```

 Try to solve the problem on your own.
 Only by working on it you will really learn.
-See [`prepare-solutions`](./prepare-solutions.md#exercise-1) for one possible solution.
+At the end of this document there is a link to one of the possible solutions.

 ## Exercise 2: Plot the photon zenith angle

 Make a histogram of the distribution of zenith angles for the photons in `EVENTS` observed for your region.

 Again, try to solve the problem on your own.
-Solution in [`prepare-solutions`](./prepare-solutions.md#exercise-2).
+Solutions at the end of this document.

 - - -